Deciding on a Point of View for Your Story

 Exercise: Deciding which member(s) of your cast will become viewpoint characters

 Your first big choice in the drafting process is to decide whether you want to use a single or multiple points of view.
-Making this decision involves asking yourself some of the same questions you will need to ponder when deciding which of your central characters to use when writing a multi-PoV novel.
+Making this decision involves asking yourself some of the same questions that you will need to ponder when deciding which of your central characters to use when writing a multi-PoV novel.

 So how do you begin to decide which of your central characters to use as viewpoint characters?
 Start by asking yourself the following questions when considering each option: